codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-2-type-variable.md

 Generally, in many other programming languages, type conversion must be done explicitly by writing extra lines of code.
-JavaScript also provides methods which serve explicit type conversion and we're not gonna talk about those tools in later tutorials.
+JavaScript also provides methods which serve explicit type conversion and we're gonna talk about those tools in later tutorials.

 > JavaScript is out smart other programming languages.
 > \_\_A simple & happy Mind